JaroslawZielinski/TorahVerse-M2/README.md

 ## Torah Search

+Search feature helps you find what you are looking for in the Bible.
+There are several options for searching available.
+The results are presented with pagination.
+You may choose the page (next, previous) and set amount data visible on a single page.

 Note: Before using the search feature, you need to index your preferred Bible translations by running the following command: console command for f.e **bt**:
 ```